Youth development working with young athletes

 You are helping young kids realize their potential and their dreams! – Jolly Gomez

-For instance, I quite often see too many local coaches emphasizing a lot more than this which can lead to early burnout and fatigue.
+For instance, I often see too many local coaches emphasizing a lot more than this, leading to early burnout and fatigue.

-It should also be done at 90%.
-Too often we see sprinters doing almost 2000m worth of sprints in a session at 80%.
+And should also do it at 90%.
+Too often, we see sprinters doing almost 2000m worth of sprints in a session at 80%.

 This book is a must-have and very easy to understand.
-It’s a lot more interesting, logical, practical, structured, and better explained than the ‘Kids Athletics’ Program of the IAAF.
+It’s a lot more interesting, logical, practical, structured, and better explained than the IAAF ‘Kids Athletics’ Program.

 Developing young athletes REVIEW:

 Coaching Youth Track & Field stresses fun, safety, and effective instruction.
 In helping you create an environment that promotes learning, encourages a love of the sport, and motivates your athletes to come out year after year.

 Numerous coaching books present the skills, drills, and activities of track and field.

 However, here’s a book that teaches you how to convey those skills to your athletes engagingly and positively.

 Written by the American Sports Education Program (ASAP) in conjunction with Matt Lydum and other experts from Hershey’s Track & Field Games and USA Track & Field (USATF), Coaching Youth Track & Field is the only resource available today aimed at coaches of athletes ages 14 and under.

 Training Children’s Athletics – Developing young athletes Grass Roots and Grass Training